amargdevops/Linux/README.md

 # Linux
-This Repo contains few basics linux commands and few shell scripts for practice
+This Repo will include **50 real-time and daily-use Linux Commands** that are commonly used by **DevOps engineers**, grouped and commented by category(networking,file management,permissions,system monitoring,logs,etc..).